joblib/threadpoolctl/README.md

   https://github.com/joblib/threadpoolctl/blob/master/multiple_openmp.md

-- Setting the maximum number of threads of the OpenMP and BLAS libraries has inconsistent scope (thread-local vs process-wide) and semantics (thread-local vs process-wide) depending on the underlying library.
+- Setting the maximum number of threads of the OpenMP and BLAS libraries has inconsistent scope and semantics (thread-local vs process-wide) depending on the underlying library.
 For more details see https://github.com/joblib/threadpoolctl/issues/208

   For example, if you're using OpenMP with libgomp (gcc) or libomp (clang), the